smartcorestudio/ck4-media/README.md

 If you have installed a file browser that uses the API of the [mediabrowser add-on](https://ckeditor.com/cke4/addon/mediabrowser) or the [filebrowser add-on](https://ckeditor.com/cke4/addon/filebrowser), the _Browse server_ button will appear.
 This widget itself does not provide any file browser.

 No configuration necessary.

+## Example

+You can see this plugin in action @ https://akilli.github.io/rte/ck4/